o2r-project/api/docs/user.md

 User authentication is done via authenticated sessions, which are referenced with a cookie called `connect.sid`.
 For every endpoint that needs user authentication, a cookie with an authenticated session is required.

+### Client authentication

+To execute restricted operations of the API, such as [compendium upload]() or [job execution](), a client must provide an authentication token via a cookie.

+A client must first login on the website to access a browser cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.
+Provide the content of the cookie when making requests to the API as shown in the request example below.

 ### Access authentication information for direct API access

 To run commands which require authentication from the command line, a user must login on the website first.
 Then open you browser cookies and find a cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.
 Use the the contents of the cookie for your requests, for example as shown below when using curl.

 ```bash
 curl [...] --cookie "connect.sid=<code string here>" \